Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Games/TicTacToe/readme.md

   * Sx, Dx, MxG2, Room, Desk or board series (excluding Sx10)
 * Admin Access to the endpoint
 * Some knowledge of the Macro Editor
+* Some knowledge of the UI Extensions Editor
 * A couple of players

 ## How this Script works